pivotal/docs-platform-automation/docs/pipelines/resources.md

 to pull down and separate both pieces of the Platform Automation Toolkit product (tasks and image) so they can be stored separately in S3.

-{% code_snippet 'examples', 'resources-pipeline-resource-types' %}
+{% code_snippet 'reference', 'resources-pipeline-resource-types' %}

 ### Product Resources